Updated on: May 26, 2025

 Avira Password Manager is very easy to set up and use, which makes it great for non-technical users.
 While there isn’t an Avira Password Manager desktop app, I like Avira’s clean-looking and intuitive browser extension.
 The iOS and Android apps are also very intuitive, with easy-to-navigate features.

 Avira offers most of its password manager features for free, but to access password security auditing and data breach alerts, you need to upgrade to Avira Password Manager Pro, which costs $2.66 / month.
-While the Pro plan is pretty affordable, it isn’t as well-rounded as top competitors like Dashlane, 1Password, and RoboForm.
+While the Pro plan is pretty affordable, it isn’t as well-rounded as top competitors like Dashlane and 1Password.
 It also doesn’t add that many new features compared to the free version.
 That said, Avira Password Manager is a good choice for users who need an intuitive password manager that works exactly as promised.

 You can also get Avira’s password manager as part of Avira Prime, one of the best and most affordable internet security suites in 2025.
 Avira Prime Includes an excellent malware scanner, web protection, a VPN, system optimization tools, and more.
 It covers up to 5 devices across all operating systems and costs only $59.99 / year.
 Avira backs all purchases with a generous 60-day money-back guarantee.